Determinant: Geometric meaning

-The determinant gives the signed n-dimensional volume of this parallelotope, $\det(A) = \pm \text{vol}(P),$ and hence describes more generally the n-dimensional volume scaling factor of the linear transformation produced by A. (The sign shows whether the transformation preserves or reverses orientation.)
+The determinant gives the signed n-dimensional volume of this parallelotope, $\det(A) = \pm \text{vol}(P),$ and hence describes more generally the n-dimensional volume scale factor of the linear transformation produced by A. (The sign shows whether the transformation preserves or reverses orientation.)
 In particular, if the determinant is zero, then this parallelotope has volume zero and is not fully n-dimensional, which indicates that the dimension of the image of A is less than n.
 This means that A produces a linear transformation which is neither onto nor one-to-one, and so is not invertible.